This grant supports programs that help gang-involved youth access higher education and earn certifications or credentials.

 Due Dates: June 23, 2026 (Full application) | August 24, 2026 (Intergovernmental Review)

-Summary: Supports organizations partnering with higher education institutions to help gang-involved youth access postsecondary education leading to credentials or certifications.
+Summary: Supports organizations and higher education institutions in providing postsecondary education and workforce pathways for gang-involved youth leading to credentials or certification.